fabric/fabric/docs/tutorial.rst

 * ``taskB`` executed on ``host2``

-This allows for a straightforward composition of task functions, as they will run against a single host at a time, allowing for shell-script-like logic.
+This allows for a straightforward composition of task functions, as they will run against a single host at a time -- enabling shell script-like logic where you may introspect the stdout or stderr of a given command and decide what to do next.

 See :doc:`execution` for more details and background on this topic.